Skip to main content

 Registration Procedures

 Tax Registration: All companies intending to conduct business or professional activities in Spain must register with the Spanish Tax Agency before commencing operations.
-Registration involves enrollment in the Census of Businessmen Professionals and Withholders using the 036 tax form.
-Upon registration, companies receive a unique tax identification number for tax-related interactions.
+Registration generally involves census registration through form 036 and obtaining the corresponding tax identification details for tax-related interactions.

 Tax ID Number Composition: The tax ID number comprises nine characters, including: